officialrealTM/mcserver_installer/README.md

 - Graphical User Interface (GUI)
 - Easy-to-Use (even for beginners!)
 - Automatic installation of required programs/packages
-- Automatic installation of Java Versions for different Minecraft Versions (Including Java 8, Java 16, Java 17 and Java 21)
+- Automatic installation of Java Versions for different Minecraft Versions (Including Java 8, Java 16, Java 17, Java 21 and Java 25)
 - Creating Minecraft Server start-scripts (including a check if the correct Java Version is selcted)
 - Adjustable RAM-Allocation when installing a Minecraft Server
 - Installed Servers are stored in Sub-Folders, to install more than one instance
 - Support for multiple Linux Distributions (Ubuntu & Debian)

 ### Minecraft Vanilla Features:
-- Supported Minecraft Vanilla Versions: Minecraft 1.7.X - 1.21.X (including Snapshots and Pre-releases)
+- Supported Minecraft Vanilla Versions: Minecraft 1.7.X - 26.X (including Snapshots and Pre-releases)

 ### Minecraft Forge Features:
 - Supported Minecraft Forge Versions: Minecraft 1.7.10 - 1.21.X